jdouglas9025/Coin-Portfolio-Tracker/README.md

 #### Market View

 Summary: Shows a list of trending coins and news articles.
 News articles are retrieved from Google News and loaded from the publisher's website via an in-app browser.
-For news articles, users also have the ability to filter results by keyword and/or published date.
+For news articles, users have the ability to filter results by keyword and/or published date.

 <img src="https://github.com/user-attachments/assets/f82b6b56-21a8-40ff-b8b2-809c27bb5cf9" width="240">